-In a survey of over 200 Computer Clubhouse alumni, 97% said the Computer Clubhouse was the most important source of support for setting high goals and expectations for themselves.
+A survey conducted by SRI International of over 200 Computer Clubhouse alumni reveals that 97% said the Computer Clubhouse was the most important source of support for setting high goals and expectations for themselves.

 The Intel Computer Clubhouse Network was awarded the Boston Club Advancement Award for its commitment to community and improving the lives of women and girls.

-The Intel Computer Clubhouse Network celebrates 20 years of empowering youth to become more capable, creative, and confident learners through the use of technology.
+The Computer Clubhouse celebrates 20 years of empowering youth to become more capable, creative, and confident learners through the use of technology.

-In February 2013, Best Buy opened the first of four Best Buy Teen Tech Centers implementing the Clubhouse learning model and space design in each of the new locations.
+Best Buy opens four Best Buy Teen Tech Centers implementing the Clubhouse learning model and space design in each of the new locations.

-In March, President Obama visits the Al-Bireh Youth Resource Development Center in Palestine and meets with Computer Clubhouse staff and youth.
+In March, United States President Barack Obama visits the Al-Bireh Youth Resource Development Center in Palestine and meets with Computer Clubhouse staff and youth.